Nurse information:

 - Medication consent form signed by your Physician and Parent

-- Emergency medication prescribed by your child’s physician in the original pharmacy container with the original pharmacy label
+- Emergency medication prescribed by your student’s physician in the original pharmacy container with the original pharmacy label.

 All Student Medications must be picked up from the Clinic at the end of the school year.
 Medications will be discarded if not picked up either by Parent or Student.

-If your child has other health conditions that may need to be addressed here at St. Pius, please contact Mrs. Owens.
-It is important that I am in contact with you regarding all health issues concerning your child.
+If your student has other health conditions that may need to be addressed here at St. Pius, please contact the Clinic.
+It is important that I am in contact with you regarding all health issues concerning your student.